HeringtonPress/OLC/Chapter03.md

 For example, a Fighter with 50 �ail kills (4 notches) could have +1 damage, a critical range of (1-3), and the ability to stun an opponent for one round on a critical hit.
 The GM decides what counts as a kill.

+###B: Campaigner

+Armor occupies 2 fewer item slots in your inventory.
+Example: chain occupies 0 slots instead of 2.

+### B: Parry

+Once per day you can reduce incoming damage by 1d12 points.
+If you also choose to sunder your shield, you can reduce the damage by 12 points instead of 1d12.

+### B:
 ### C: Quick Learner

 You can become proficient with a new weapon after 4 successful hits (instead of 8).
 On a critical hit, you immediately become proficient.